-Aboriginal Fashion with the Forkleaf Project will be showcased during the London Pacific Fashion Collective on the 13th/15th September.
+Aboriginal Fashion with the Forkleaf Project was showcased during the London Pacific Fashion Collective on the 13th/15th September 2017.
 Never before have you witnessed a collection from Established Aboriginal Artists/Designers during LONDON FASHION WEEK.

-Come September; LPFC will feature it’s very first #Aboriginal Collection from central Australia promoting our Aboriginal Artists of WARLUKURLANGU 2017.
+On the 15th of September; LPFC featured it’s very first Aboriginal Collection from central Australia promoting our Aboriginal Artists of WARLUKURLANGU 2017.

 The Forkleaf Project is a Fashion label created by Ms Stewart and Ms McMillan in 2013.
 Both Founders have continued their key roles in supporting Indigenous and non-Indigenous alike in the Arts and Fashion world.